-Where an employee is suspected of breaching any obligation, duty or responsibility within this Policy, this may result in disciplinary consequences.
+Where an employee is suspected of breaching any obligation, duty or responsibility within this Policy, St Leonard's Parish this may result in disciplinary consequences.

 Where the parish priest is suspected of breaching any obligation, duty or responsibility within this policy, the concerned party is advised to contact the Vicar General.
 If there is any reasonable belief that a criminal act has been committed, the concerned party is advised to contact Victoria Police.